N7Vulgaris/WebutviklingEksamen/README.md

 - Media queries for making the frontend responsive.
 Example: The header changes from text to icons when the screen width is under 576 pixels.

 **Backend:**
-- .NET 6 written in C#
+- .NET 6 Web API written in C#

 ## How to run
 **Backend:**